The decline in oil prices slows down the production in the US shale regions. That affects financial markets and banks. Threatens a new crisis?

 Especially came under pressure regional banks with large portfolios of energy loans.
 BOK Financial, the holding company for Bank of Oklahoma and the Bank of Texas, missed their quarterly forecasts because its provision for bad loans due to a – had to increase the debtor from the energy sector – unnamed.
 Shares of BOK Financial plunged this year from as early as 20 percent.
 The price of oil of American WTI is also fallen this year alone by about a fifth to last less than 30 dollars per barrel.
 This is partly due to concerns about weakening demand from large importers such as China.
 But it is also a result of increased in recent years, American production by fracking, the relatively costly breakup shale rock layers for production of oil and natural gas.

-Many bank loans were granted at a time when oil, put the producer as collateral for the loans was $ 80 more per barrel.
+Many bank loans were granted at a time when oil, put the producer as collateral for the loans was $ 80 more per barrel- web link.
 Although oil companies hedge prices usually depend on the derivatives market.
 Running the contracts and should oil prices remain at their current low levels or even fall further, banks could be forced to increase their provisions for shaky loans on.
 “Um 50 dollars per barrel, the mood is a little irritated,” observed banking analyst Christopher Mutascio by that investment firm Keefe, Bruyette & Woods.

 The Banking Supervision OCC, which did not make the best figure like most supervisors before the last financial crisis, wants to prevent more, this time.
 According to media reports, there were last between banks and supervisors controversy over the risk assessment of loans that are secured by oil reserves.
 Representatives from banks, which must hold a correspondingly larger capital buffer for higher risk, tried to downplay the warning but by the guard’s risks.
 The supervisor did not accept the protests.
 Reflecting the decline in oil prices and the potential of a long-drawn period of low or fluctuating prices, the OCC will focus on “the processes of banks to assess, monitor, and manage both direct and indirect exposure to the oil and gas industry,” it said in a report on the risks of lending.